risingOM-06/Tritects.PatientTriage.ai/README.md

 ---

-# 📄 Disclaimer
+# Disclaimer

 This project is intended strictly for educational, research, and simulation purposes.

 PatientTriage.ai does not provide medical advice and has not been clinically validated.
-The predictions and prioritization produced by this system must not be used as a substitute for qualified medical professionals or real-world clinical protocols.
+The predictions and prioritization produced by this system must not be used as a substitute for qualified medical professionals or established clinical protocols.

----

-## ⭐ If you found this project interesting

-Consider giving the repository a star!

-**PatientTriage.ai — Because urgency can change while waiting.**